Opioid pain medicines are used to treat moderate to severe short-term pain, such as after an operation or serious injury, or ongoing pain from cancer.

 - To avoid this, your doctor will reduce your dose gradually.

 As with all medicines, opioids can cause side effects, although not everyone gets them.
-Common side effects include:
+Common side effects include the following:

 |Side effects||What should I do?|